 Aerobic Capacity

-Aerobic capacity, also called cardiorespiratory endurance, is the ability of the body to take in, move, and utilize oxygen during extended physical activity.
+Aerobic capacity, also called cardiorespiratory endurance, is the body’s ability to take in, move, and utilize oxygen during extended physical activity.
 Those with a high aerobic capacity can sustain high-intensity exercises for longer periods, which is critical for distance running.

 Anaerobic Threshold